tstockwell/TermSatNet/README.md

 It is shown that standard expressions can be reduced in length in no more than three steps.
 > The fact that this is possible is a measure of how powerful the structural rules are, especially exchange.

-Finally, it is shown that any expression can always be fully reduced in a polynomial # of steps.
+Finally, it is shown that any expression can be minimized in a # of steps that is limited to a polynomial function of the size of the expression.
+> It's hard to believe that this is correct.
+But even if it's not, I'm convinced that System X is worth building.

 ## Summary
 Adding a path ordering to a logic system makes it possible to create proofs